 We are provided with a few backtests on different currency pairs:

-For over 2 and a half years of active trading, the robot has brought only A$1223,70 of profit.
-Taking into account that the deposit was A$866,10 and there was no withdrawal, the amount it had earned for that period does not look impressive.
+It has brought A$1223,70 of profit for 2 years of trading activity.
+Taking into account that the deposit was A$866,10 and there were no withdrawals, the amount it earned does not look impressive.

-We are not on the way to give WallStreet Forex approval.
 Although we are impressed with the properly organized website design and the information provided on it, the trading account provided on the seller’s website shows very poor trading results.
-Would you like to tolerate -10% of losses knowing that you will recover by 2.95% monthly gain?
-You would not.
-Therefore, we do not think this EA is not a good choice for its price.
+Customer reviews only back up these claims.